Skip to main content

 Joshua Kim

-Joshua Kim is an affiliate assistant professor in the Department of Pharmacy and a graduate of BRAMS.
+Joshua Kim is an affiliate assistant professor in the UW Department of Pharmacy.
 He has a diverse background in quality systems and regulatory affairs in the medical device and pharmaceutical industries.
-He's the senior regulatory affairs specialist in Boston Scientific’s Peripheral Intervention Division as well as a regulatory representative for the Emerging Therapies Group.
-In his spare time, he provides consulting services for regulatory affairs and quality system matters through V Scale Consulting, LLC.
+Kim is the senior regulatory affairs specialist in Boston Scientific’s Peripheral Intervention Division as well as a regulatory representative for the Emerging Therapies Group.
+In his spare time, he provides consulting services for regulatory affairs and quality system matters through V Scale Consulting.
+Kim is a graduate of the UW BRAMS program.

 joshuaki@uw.edu